Another Word For LEARNED

 Verb : (transitive) To draw out; to pull out; to remove forcibly from a fixed position, as by traction or suction, etc.

-Verb : (transitive) To withdraw by expression, distillation, or other mechanical or chemical process.
+Verb : (transitive) To withdraw by squeezing, distillation, or other mechanical or chemical process.
 Compare abstract (transitive verb).

-Verb : (transitive) To take by selection; to choose out; to cite or quote, as a passage from a book.
+Verb : (transitive) To choose out; to cite or quote, for example a passage from a text.

 flunked